prantlf/minified-size/README.md

   Options:

     -V, --version           output the version number
-    -j, --json              write results in the JSON format -r, --raw-size          write sizes in bytes as integers -o, --original-size     write the size of the original code -m, --no-minified-size  prevents writing the size of the minified code -h, --help              output usage information
+    -j, --json              print results in the JSON format -r, --raw-sizes         print sizes in bytes as integers -o, --no-original-size  prevents printing the size of the original code -m, --no-minified-size  prevents printing the size of the minified code -g, --no-gzipped-size   prevents printing the size of the gzipped code -h, --help              output usage information
 ```